Epicguru/VoiceChat/README.md

 public void update(VoiceChatClient voice, Client client){
   // This is some sort of update method that is called periodically in you app.
+  // In LibGDX it is called render().
+You know the drill.

   // This variable is the time, in seconds, between the calls to update().
-  // You may have to calculate this youself.
-LibGDX has this built in, it is Gdx.graphics.getDeltaTime(). float deltaTime = 1f / 60f; // Assumes that the update method is called exactly 60 times per second.
+  // LibGDX has done this for you! float deltaTime = Gdx.graphics.getDeltaTime();

   // This would be replaced with some sort of user input, such as pressing a button. boolean sendAudio = true;